patrickziegler/spotify-recorder/README.md

 ### Features

-This software enables you to **record currently played music** on the Spotify desktop client in real time.
+This software enables **recording currently played music** on the Spotify desktop client in real time.
 The generated files are **tagged with ID3-tags** and also **contain the album artwork** as seen in Spotify.

-As the information about currently played songs is gathered by what the Spotify client broadcasts on the [D-Bus](https://www.freedesktop.org/wiki/Software/dbus/https://www.freedesktop.org/wiki/Software/dbus/), this software **only runs on Linux** based operating systems.
+As the information about currently played music is gathered by what the Spotify client broadcasts on the [D-Bus](https://www.freedesktop.org/wiki/Software/dbus/https://www.freedesktop.org/wiki/Software/dbus/), this software **only runs on Linux** based operating systems.

 ### Prerequisites